dohoangdzung/neuroimg_io/README.md

 1. Before each single task and pipeline tasks, clear the cache with command: sudo echo 3 | sudo tee /proc/sys/vm/drop_caches
 2. Run with each input file.
-3. Repear experiment for 100 times.
+3. Repeat experiment for 100 times.